citil/citil.github.io/openstack-lab.md

 # Project Resources
 The project creates an innovative lab infrastructure at the UMSL and also helps other institutions create similar lab infrastructures by providing various resources such as best practices, sample labs, ready made virtual machine images, etc.

-1. Resources for OpenStack administrators and/or instructors to help setup the OpenStack environment are [https://github.com/citil/setup-instructions-admins-instructors](available here)
+1. Resources for OpenStack administrators and/or instructors to help setup the OpenStack environment are [available here](https://github.com/citil/setup-instructions-admins-instructors)
-2. Once the environment is deployed and configured instructors can get started by viewing [https://github.com/citil/sample-labs](some sample lab tasks) which can be used students.
+2. Once the environment is deployed and configured instructors can get started by viewing [some sample lab tasks](https://github.com/citil/sample-labs) which can be used students.
 3. more resources coming soon...